 Payday loans are high interest, short-term loans.
 They are designed to cover unexpected expenses until repayment is made with the next paycheck.
 Online sites promise “emergency cash” with instant approval.
 But interest rates can be outrageously high, and federal agencies have cracked down on predatory lending.
 In a few states, including Arizona, payday loans are now illegal.

 Payday loan crooks often introduce themselves as law enforcement agents or attorneys and demand money for fake payday loans or for debts that have already been repaid.
 Victims often wire thousands of dollars before they realize they’ve been scammed.

-“I’ve talked to victims who have spent their life savings before realizing this is a scam,” said Raul Vargas, a team manager in the Identity Theft 911 Fraud Resolution Center.
+“I’ve talked to victims who have spent their life savings before realizing this is a scam,” said Raul Vargas, a team manager in the IDT911 Fraud Resolution Center.
 “Unfortunately, there’s no recourse to get their money back.”

-Fortunately for Varton, his insurance provider, Grinnell Mutual Reinsurance Company, offered LifeStages® identity management services with Identity Theft 911.
+Fortunately for Varton, his insurance provider, Grinnell Mutual Reinsurance Company, offered LifeStages® identity management services with IDT911.

 Over a six-month period, fraud investigator Mark Fullbright worked with Varton to protect his credit and restore his good name until the calls stopped.
 He:

 • Interviewed Varton for a complete account of his experience to date

 • Informed Varton of his consumer rights under the Fair Credit Reporting Act